MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/ontology-concepts.md

 **name** is the name you want to set for the property.

 **multiplicity** defines how many values that property may have.
-A city may have many sub-areas, for example, but it only has one official population number.
+A city may have many subareas, for example, but it only has one official population number.

-**type** in this case is a string, i.e. the type of the data to be entered for the Location property.
+**type** in this case is a string, that is, the type of the data to be entered for the Location property.
 However note that it is often a link to another entity.
 For example, in the definition for the StateProvinceID property a bit further down in the Cities definition, we see:

 ```
 {